Linda Hamilton: 1984–1997: The Terminator franchise and television work

 Hamilton's subsequent film appearances were in the psychological thrillers Silent Fall (1994) and Separate Lives (1995).
 For her performance in the television movie A Mother's Prayer (1995), where she played a widow diagnosed with AIDS, Hamilton received a CableACE Award and a Golden Globe nomination for Best Actress.
 On her decision to take the part, she said, "So many people think I'm just this incredibly ferocious, fierce woman.
 Sarah Connor has sort of etched herself into my psyche and will never go away.
 So I chose [to play] this woman because she was a great balance of strength and frailty".
 She put herself on a strict diet in preparation for the role, saying, "I had to know what it was like ...
 I knew that I had to sort of sink in on myself.
 So I got very, very thin".

-After guest-starring in an episode of Frasier, Hamilton played leading roles in two features that were released one week apart in 1997: political thriller Shadow Conspiracy and the big-budget action-adventure film Dante's Peak.
+After guest-starring in an episode of Frasier, Hamilton played leading roles in two features that were released one week apart in 1997: political thriller Shadow Conspiracy and the big-budget action-adventure film Dante's Peak co-starring Pierce Brosnan.
 The latter proved to be one of the biggest commercial hits of the year, grossing US$180 million.
-Critics were mostly unimpressed by the film's derivative narrative, but some praised the effects and performances, with Roger Ebert writing in his review for the Chicago Sun-Times, "In Brosnan and Hamilton [the filmmakers] have actors who play for realism and don't go over the top".
+Critics were mostly unimpressed by the film's derivative narrative, but some praised the effects and performances, with Roger Ebert of Chicago Sun-Times praising their restrained performances: "In Brosnan and Hamilton [the filmmakers] have actors who play for realism and don't go over the top".
 For her portrayal of small-town mayor Rachel Wando, Hamilton was named Best Actress at the following year's Blockbuster Entertainment Awards.
 Speaking of her casting, she said, "Police officers, military officers and lesbians.
 That was pretty much what I [used to get offered] and nothing else.
 [When I auditioned for director] Roger Donaldson, he literally said to me: 'You've never played a part like this before' ...
 And [I said], 'What do you mean?'
 [He replied] 'Normal.'
 He thought I couldn't play normal!
 Jesus!
 It was just the way people thought [about me]".